-When upgrading from version 7.8.5 to version 8.9.0, each appliance must be migrated to 8.9.0 and the Oracle Linux 7.5 operating system.
+When upgrading from a version prior to 8.1.1, each appliance must be migrated to 8.9.0 and the Oracle Linux 7.5 operating system.

-Upgrade from 7.x to 8.9.0
+Upgrade to 8.9.0

 WARNING: ScienceLogic strongly suggest you contact Customer Support or your Customer Success Manager to plan your migration from CentOS (versions of SL1 prior to 8.1.1) to 8.9.0.